Course Type / Attendance

 Who is this course for?

-This course if ideal if you have a passion to expand your knowledge and want to pursue a university education in one of the following areas:
+This course if ideal if you have a passion to expand your knowledge and want to pursue a university education in general Higher Education degrees.

 What do you need to apply for the course?

 4 GCSE passes at C or above or a full level 2 qualificiation.